A Brief History of FISH

-When it opened in 1971, FISH was providing supplemental groceries for about 500 people a month.
+When it opened, FISH was providing supplemental groceries for about 500 people a month.
 As need for the food bank grew, it became impossible to work in a limited space, so FISH moved into the Snickelldoodle Building in 2008 and eventually purchased the building in 2012.
 During its time there, the food bank morphed from an all-volunteer organization to the Washington State Lead Contractor for all Kittitas County food banks.